One of the hardest parts of writing fiction is to figure out how much detail to put into a scene.

-I’ve found that the vast majority of the teen writers I’ve worked with over the years struggle with adding enough detail rather than too much.
+I’ve found that the vast majority of writers I’ve worked with over the years struggle with adding enough detail rather than too much.

 For example, you might find a sentence like, “It was so embarrassing,” or “He shot the winning goal,” where you’ve got an important moment that you could expand.